Skip to content

 • Productivity per salesperson

 Those metrics let you improve the system and prevent it from becoming another trend without substance.
+The same principle applies when integrating AI into enterprise software more broadly: measure before scaling.

 Conclusion